Church of St Mary Magdalene, Essendine

 The Church of St Mary Magdalene is a church in Essendine, Rutland.
 It is a Grade II* listed building.

 History

 The small church is built within the remains of the castle, which appears to have been an early Norman bailey, later developing into a strongly fortified manor.
+The moat of the outer bailey and sometimes the church and churchyard are flooded by the West Glen River.

 The church is made up of a chancel and a nave dating to the 12th and 13th centuries.
 The church has no tower but does have a double bell-cote.